 Our students’ views on the NHVS

-Founded in 1978, the New Hall Voluntary Service (NHVS) has been providing help and support to vulnerable members of the Chelmsford community for over 40 years.
-The elderly, and children and adults with specific learning difficulties are among the many people who benefit from the work of the NHVS, both on site at New Hall and at venues throughout Chelmsford.
+Founded in 1978, the New Hall Voluntary Service has been providing help and support to vulnerable members of our local community for over 40 years.
+Working alongside adult volunteers and members of Year 12 who act as leaders, students give up their free time once a week to help run the Action Groups.
+The elderly, children and adults with specific learning difficulties are among the many people who benefit from the work of the NHVS both here at school and at venues throughout Chelmsford.

 A sense of community spirit is fostered at New Hall School through its Voluntary Service where all students are encouraged to serve the local community.
 The Preparatory Divisions and Senior Divisions are involved in collecting items for the NHVS Christmas hampers, entertaining visiting groups and helping with fundraising.

 It is hoped that by the time students reach Year 12 they will apply to become NHVS leaders.
-This can involve contacting visiting guests, liaising with adult supporters, organising younger students and presenting termly reports to the Co-ordinating Committee and adult supporters.
+This can involve contacting visiting guests, liaising with adult supporters and organising younger students.
 It helps the students to develop their leadership skills and it is hoped that it will lead to a lifelong wish to help others.

-Parents and friends of New Hall School support these activities in many ways, including working on the Co-ordinating Committee, supporting the Year 12 leaders as adult supporters, driving one of our school minibuses, escorting, supervising and supporting fundraising events.
+Parents and friends of New Hall School support these activities in many ways, by supporting the Year 12 leaders as adult supporters, driving one of our school minibuses and supporting fundraising events.